 - Nonpublic School Early Childhood Development Program (NSECD) Funds

 Early care and education programs that received only Food Program funds are not required to meet the mandates of Act 3.

 Coordinating Partner for the Jefferson Collaborative

-The Jefferson Parish Public School System (JPPSS) serves as the coordinating partner for the Jefferson Parish Early Childhood Collaborative.
-As the coordinating partner, the JPPSS serves as the fiscal agent for the Collaborative, coordinates planning meetings of the participating partners, facilitates training and coaching for teachers and administrators in the partnership, and ensures that all State requirements for Community Network Pilots are met.
+Jefferson Parish School (JPS) serves as the coordinating partner for the Jefferson Parish Early Childhood Collaborative.
+As the coordinating partner, the JPS serves as the fiscal agent for the Collaborative, coordinates planning meetings of the participating partners, facilitates training and coaching for teachers and administrators in the partnership, and ensures that all State requirements for Community Networks are met.